-- The Grade Point Average (GPA) is calculated only for students receiving letter grades.
-The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Everest. - The GPA for each term is calculated by dividing the quality points earned that term by the total cumulative credits attempted for the GPA. - The CGPA is calculated by dividing the total cumulative quality points earned by the total cumulative credits attempted for the GPA. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course. - A grade average percentage is calculated for students receiving percentage grades. - The GPA equivalent of the calculated average is given in the table above.
+- The Grade Point Average (GPA) is calculated for all students.
+The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Everest. - The GPA for each term is calculated by dividing the quality point earned that term by the total cumulative credit hour for the GPA.

+- The CGPA is calculated by dividing the total cumulative quality point earned by the total cumulative credits attempted for the GPA. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course. - A grade average percentage is calculated for students receiving percentage grades. - The GPA equivalent of the calculated average is given in the table above.